-Insufficient Information, Policies, and Procedures Limit Agencies' Ability to Assess Hardship and Make Small Refinery Exemption Decisions Consistently

-EPA and DOE have not addressed information gaps and, therefore, do not have quality information to make small refinery exemption decisions.
+Insufficient Information, Policies, and Procedures Limit Agencies' Ability to Assess Hardship and Make Small Refinery Exemption Decisions Consistently EPA and DOE have not addressed information gaps and, therefore, do not have quality information to make small refinery exemption decisions.
 Moreover, neither EPA nor DOE has policies and procedures for administering the small refinery exemption program.
 Administration of the program has been inconsistent, and the decision-making approach has changed several times.
 Consequently, agency decisions appear ad hoc.

-Unaddressed Information Gaps Prevent Full Assessment of Hardships Faced by Small Refineries

-EPA and DOE do not have quality information needed to evaluate small refinery exemption petitions.
-First, EPA relies on a potentially flawed conclusion about RIN markets because it has not fully assessed its underlying assumptions, and its assessment looks at only a few fuels markets.
+Unaddressed Information Gaps Prevent Full Assessment of Hardships Faced by Small Refineries EPA and DOE do not have quality information needed to evaluate small refinery exemption petitions.
+9 First, EPA relies on a potentially flawed conclusion about RIN markets because it has not fully assessed its underlying assumptions, and its assessment looks at only a few fuels markets.
 Second, DOE's approach to consultation on exemption petitions no longer provides information useful to EPA to make decisions on exemption petitions.
 Third, EPA has not identified what information small refineries would need to submit to EPA to prove that small refineries experience disproportionate economic hardship caused by RFS compliance.

-9At the time of this report's publication, there is ongoing litigation involving challenges to the EPA April 2022 Denials, EPA June 2022 Denials, and related EPA actions.
+EPA's conclusion relies on a potentially flawed assumption and an incomplete assessment.
+In April and June 2022, EPA denied pending exemption petitions, including all pending petitions for compliance years 2019 through 2021.
+In its denials, EPA stated that it had concluded that all small refineries recover the cost of RINs in the price of the gasoline 9 At the time of this report's publication, there is ongoing litigation involving challenges to the EPA April 2022 Denials, EPA June 2022 Denials, and related EPA actions.
 See, for example, Sinclair Wyo.
 Refining Co., LLC v.
 EPA, Case no. 22-1074 (D.C.
 Cir., filed May 4, 2022).
 In presenting the information in this report, we take no position on the disputed facts or disputed legal issues that are before the courts or may be raised in those or future related cases.
 In this report, we discuss the information gathered and used by EPA and DOE in evaluating small refinery exemption petitions.
 As explained in more detail in apps.
-I and II, we reviewed that information, as well as other information on hardships faced by small refineries, and conducted an economic analysis of such information.
+I and II, we reviewed that information, as well as other information.
 We then evaluated EPA's economic conclusion with respect to RIN pass-through.
-We analyze and discuss how EPA uses its conclusion, but we take as a given EPA's definition of the statutory term "disproportionate economic hardship" to deny small refinery exemption petitions in its April and June 2022 decisions and express no opinion on the legal or other interpretation of that term.
+We analyze and discuss how EPA uses its conclusion, but we take as a given EPA's definition of the statutory term "disproportionate economic hardship" to deny small refinery exemption and diesel they sell (RIN pass-through).
+EPA stated that RFS compliance costs are equal for all parties and, therefore, small refineries cannot demonstrate that they suffer disproportionate economic hardship caused by the cost of compliance with the RFS.10